Biden sets out oil, gas leasing reform, stops short of ban

 “This report makes an incredibly compelling case both economically and ecologically for bringing the federal oil and gas leasing program into the 21st century,” said Collin O’Mara, president and CEO of the National Wildlife Federation.
 “Enacting these overdue reforms will ensure taxpayers, communities and wildlife are no longer harmed by below-market rates, insufficient protections and poor planning.''

-The wildlife federation and other groups urged the Senate to include reforms to the oil and gas program in Biden’s sweeping social and environmental policy bill.
-Many reforms, including an end to drilling in the Arctic refuge and a ban on offshore drilling along the Atlantic and Pacific Coasts and the eastern Gulf of Mexico, were included in a House version of the bill approved last week.
+The wildlife federation and other groups urged the Senate to include reforms to the oil and gas program in Biden's sweeping social and environmental policy bill.
+Many reforms, including a royalty rate increase and bans on drilling in the Arctic refuge and along the Atlantic and Pacific Coasts, were included in a House version of the bill approved last week.

 Jennifer Rokala, executive director of the left-leaning Center for Western Priorities, said the report “provides a critical roadmap to ensure drilling decisions on public lands take into account (climate) impacts on our land, water and wildlife, while ensuring a fair return for taxpayers.''

-Republicans called the report a continuation of what they call Biden’s war on domestic energy production.
+Republicans said the report was a continuation of what they call Biden's war on domestic energy production.

-While the report hides behind language of “necessary reforms″ and royalty rates adjustments, ”we know the real story,″ said Arkansas Rep. Bruce Westerman, the top Republican on the House Natural Resources Committee.
+While the report hides behind language of “necessary reforms'' and royalty rate adjustments, ”we know the real story,'' said Arkansas Rep. Bruce Westerman, the top Republican on the House Natural Resources Committee.

 The Biden administration “will bog small energy companies down in years of regulatory gridlock, place millions of acres of resources-rich land under lock and key (and) ignore local input,'' Westerman said.
 "Ultimately, the American consumer will pay the price.
 Look no further than the skyrocketing prices you are already paying at the gas pump.''